k3rs3d/ringfairy/README.md

 The static approach allows for simpler hosting requirements (it can be hosted on GitHub Pages, etc), plus better performance as it eliminates the need for server-side processing.

-The downside: updating the webring will require you to regenerate the whole thing.
+The catch: updating the webring will require you to regenerate the whole thing.
 This is quick & simple and shouldn't need to be done frequently, but it's still an extra step which conventional server-side webring systems might not have.

 ## What's a Webring?